For Foodies, Cooks and Connoisseur Movie Fans

 Julie quits her boring, unfulfilling desk-job and embarks on a year-long journey of learning to cook.
 Her mission was to follow Julia Child’s cookbook, by making a new recipe, page-by-page, every day for a year, and to blog about that journey.

 The movie also tracks Julia Child’s life and adventures in cooking, in side-by-side comparisons of two women discovering their passion for food, in two vastly different eras.
-I highly recommend watching this while eating dinner because it will make you want to eat… and cook… and food blog!
+We highly recommend watching this while eating dinner because it will make you want to eat… and cook… and food blog!

 Julie Powell is inspired by Julia Child’s passion for French Cuisine, and that inspiration ended up changing her life trajectory.

-Consider how you’ll never know just how many lives your work—your art—may touch.
+You’ll never know just how many lives your work—your art—may touch.
 But it will touch them.
 This is why you must create and share your creations with the world.

 ~LeAura Alderson, Cofounder-iCreateDaily.com®